VikasNS/Salary-Management-Using-JSP-MYSQL/README.md

   1. Addition of employees

-    a.
    This takes in the details about the name, email and salary of the employee.

     b.
 This scenario captures the idea of newly joined employees.